 Introduction to Keflavik-Reykjavik Airport

-PLAYING A KEY ROLE as the North Atlantic's premier air traffic hub as well as the main gateway for flights to Iceland is Keflavik International Airport located some 50 km south of the capital, Reykjavik.
-Due to Iceland's geographical location, the airport is open 24 hours per day.
+Playing a key role as the North Atlantic’s premier air traffic hub as well as Iceland’s main international gateway, located about 50 km southwest of the capital, Reykjavík.
+Due to Iceland’s geographical location, the airport is open 24/7, every day of the year.

 Latest Keflavik-Reykjavik Airport News